www.positive-palmistry.com

 Mercury line: A secondary line that reaches the mount of Mercury.
 It depends on where it begins on the palm it signifies good health, good business sense and communication.

-Sydney line: A head line that travels right across the palm.
-It suggests hyperactivity, behavior disorder, this was discovered by a Sydney scientist.
+Sydney line: A headline that travels right across the palm.
+It suggests hyperactivity, a behaviour disorder, which was discovered by a Sydney scientist.

 Travel lines: Lines that are found across the base of the palm representing journeys.
 These show the desire to travel.